rust-lang/book/src/ch00-00-introduction.md

 In Chapter 7, you’ll learn about Rust’s module system and about privacy rules for organizing your code and its public Application Programming Interface (API).
-Chapter 8 discusses some common collection data structures that the standard library provides, such as vectors, strings, and hash maps.
+Chapter 8 discusses common collection data structures the standard library provides, such as vectors, strings, and hash maps.
 Chapter 9 explores Rust’s error-handling philosophy and techniques.

 Chapter 10 digs into generics, traits, and lifetimes, which give you the power to define code that applies to multiple types.
-Chapter 11 is all about testing, which even with Rust’s safety guarantees is necessary to ensure your program’s logic is correct.
+Chapter 11 is all about testing, which, even with Rust’s safety guarantees, is necessary to ensure your program’s logic is correct.
 In Chapter 12, we’ll build our own implementation of a subset of functionality from the `grep` command line tool that searches for text within files.
 For this, we’ll use many of the concepts we discussed in the